 (article continues below)

-Given your interest in selling and in visual aids businesses, you might find these additional resources to be of interest.
+Given your interest in selling and in drilling and boring equipment and supplies businesses, you might find these additional resources to be of interest.

-If you have an existing visual aids business, you are in the wrong spot.
+If you currently own a drilling and boring equipment and supplies business, you are in the wrong spot.
 These resources will come in handy:

-If you want to start a visual aids business, we have some better resources for you:
+If you want to start a drilling and boring equipment and supplies business, we have some better resources for you:

 If you are looking for advice on selling to a different company type, you will enjoy our directory of sales guides below.